Our Organisation Search Quick Links

 Grassland Excellence for Irish Livestock

-The Grass10 campaign is in it's second four year phase 2020 - 2024.
-The focus of the campaign is to promote profitable and sustainable milk and meat production from grass on Irish farms.
+The Grass10 campaign aims to promote profitable and sustainable milk and meat production from grass on Irish farms.

 Meet the Grass10 Team